shispring/eEducation/en/concepts.md

   }
 ```

-Without adapter, you must set all of these yourself, even if you only want to implement a client with 3 type of role in a common e-Edu situation:
+Without `API Adapter`, you must set all of these yourself, even if you only want to implement a client with 3 type of role in a common e-Edu situation:
 - Teacher: High-quality video, presenter.
 - Student: No need for high-quality, presenter too.
 - Audience: Only subscribe stream, never publishing